 Florida law heavily regulates the possession or use of controlled substances listed in the law.
-It is illegal to possess, cultivate, sell, manufacture, deliver, distribute or traffic in these substances.
+It is illegal to possess, cultivate, sell, manufacture, deliver, distribute, or traffic in these substances.

 Local law enforcement agencies in Miami-Dade County work to locate and dismantle mid-level and upper-level narcotics organizations that operate within the City of Miami through the use of undercover officers, complicated sting operations, and confidential informants.

 In the process, the officers often come into contact with and arrest individuals that simply use the drugs without any connection to organized crime.
-The undercover sting operations are often carried out by law enforcement officers with in the Miami Police Department's Special Investigations Unit for Narcotics.
+The undercover sting operations are often carried out by law enforcement officers within the Miami Police Department's Special Investigations Unit for Narcotics.

-Search and Seizure in Drug Possession Cases
+Search & Seizure in Drug Possession Cases

-An important issue in drug possession cases is often how the controlled substance, narcotics or drugs were discovered.
+An important issue in drug possession cases is often how the controlled substance, narcotics, or drugs were discovered.
 If the police did not explicitly follow the laws related to search and seizure, they may have violated the Fourth Amendment to the U.S. Constitution.
 If so, evidence may be excluded by the court and a reduction or dismissal of charges may result.